 subject to change without notice.

-villa is owned by a builder from New Jersey and managed daily by a caretaker or
+owned by an entrepreneur from New Jersey and is managed daily by a caretaker or

 a host couple.
 The villa is located up the hill immediately above the